-The usual dating of the Newton stone is between late antiquity and the ninth century, but there are some who consider it a more recent forgery.
+The usual dating of the Newton stone is between late antiquity and the ninth century, but some consider it a more recent forgery.

 Different readings of the markings